 8. Cliona Hagan

-Cleona Hagan is a country singer with a classical singing background.
-Born in Tyrone, Northern Ireland, she studied music at Queens University in Ireland and Music Education at Edinburgh University.
+Our next country singer has a classical singing background.
+Cleona Hagan, born in Tyrone, Northern Ireland, studied music at Queens University in Ireland and Music Education at Edinburgh University.

 Hagan’s awards and nominations include Irish Country Music Awards’ Best Newcomer, Irish Country Music Radio Newcomer, Leinster Entertainment Newcomer, and Irish TV Best Newcomer.